TiagoFar78/ResumosMeic/Tese/PIC/Papers notes.md

 # Lessons Learned on Adopting Automated Compliance Checking in the AEC Industry: A Global Study

 This paper investigates the global adoption of Automated Compliance Checking technology in the AEC industry and reports on lessons learned from international attempts.
 They conducted 18 interviews with 20 experts across eight countries.
 This paper emphasizes the acceptance of ACC systems, like arguing that government support is necessary, rather than examining what actually makes the systems work well.
 In the cases where it does address system performance, the analysis centers mainly on converting building requirements into machine-readable rules.

+# Automated code compliance checking through building information modelling

+This paper evaluates the potential of BIM and automated checking tools to streamline and improve compliance procedures, specifically in Pakistan.
+The authors propose an end-to-end automated code compliance checking process that integrates BIM and visual programming, specifically Autodesk Revit and Dynamo and and Excel-based rule checking.
+And it had the same problems as all the others that tried the same thing: it wouldn't work in a large scale.